jgdigitaljedi/portAndBlog/README.md

 - STYLE!
 It's kind of chaotic and all over the place.
 Looks like a toddler designed it.
 Time to make myself sit down and plan out margins, refine colors, tweak style, etc.
   - I feel like the blog landing, blog section pages, and home screen are ok...for now.
   - The nav is still ugly.
 The theme switching is neat, but it needs work (especially the nav icons).
-Also I want to make it shrink when you scroll down while reading a blog post.
-  - The blog posts themselves are plain.
-I need inspiration here as I've played with some ideas and hated them all.
   - social buttons

 ## OVERALL TODO